sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

  * People: Frithjof S, John C., Marco S., Julian R.

 There is a Magma implementation based on John's number field implementation [[http://www.maths.nottingham.ac.uk/personal/cw/algorithms.html|here]].

+== Fix some memory leak that was found using elliptic curves ==

+ * People: Simon K., Jean-Pierre F., Paul Z.

+The solution is to use weak references for caching homsets.
+Little problem: Up to now, it was possible to have category objects that are no instances of CategoryObject and thus do not support weak references.
+But people seem to agree that this should be strongly deprecated. '''[[http://trac.sagemath.org/sage_trac/ticket/11521|#11521]] needs review!'''